UBCSailbot/obstacle-detection/CONTRIBUTING.md

 * Testing: for testing complete features
 * Master: for tested features

-If your changes are significant then make a new branch that is named after the Jira issue.
+If your changes are significant then make a new branch that is named after the Jira issue, in the format SOFTWARE-XXX-brief-description

+E.g. SOFTWARE-753-boxes2headings

 ## Making Changes